State Court Judge:

 Judge Iannazzone is a 1979 graduate of Emory University School of Law and a 1975 graduate of the Georgia Institute of Technology.
 He and his wife, Angie, have three children and three grandchildren.

 Dana Pagán is a proud Gwinnett County native and graduate of South Gwinnett High School.
 She received her B.A. in Criminal Justice from The George Washington University and her J.D. from the University of South Carolina School of Law.
 She began her legal career as an Assistant Attorney General in the Office of the Attorney General for the District of Columbia before becoming an Assistant Solicitor for the Solicitor General of the City of Atlanta.
-Dana has been with the Gwinnett County Solicitor’s Office for nearly 5 years where she prosecutes misdemeanor crimes and serves as the lead prosecutor for the Gwinnett County Veterans’ Intervention Program.
+Dana then served as an Assistant Solicitor and Deputy Chief Solicitor-General in the Gwinnett County Solicitor’s Office from 2012-2018 where she prosecuted misdemeanor crimes and served as the lead prosecutor for the Gwinnett County Veterans’ Intervention Program.
+Dana now runs her own law firm focusing on criminal defense and representing clients in misdemeanor and felony matters across the state of Georgia.
 In her free time, Dana loves spending time with her husband, their two boys, and their rescue dogs.